 It’s a common experience in inefficient omnichannel call centers – you have to tell a customer service rep your info moments after you inputted it into the IVR system.
 You have to explain to a contact center associate about the failed website self-service experience that prompted your call.
 You respond to a direct mail or SMS promotion, only to find a clueless representative on the other end of the line.

-Even companies with multichannel and omnichannel contact center operations rarely connect customer data across the full customer journey in real time, which allows channel and use case blind spots to occur over time.
+Even for companies with already established multichannel and omnichannel contact center operations, they rarely connect customer data across the full customer journey in real time, which allows channel and use case blind spots to occur over time.
 In other words, without consistent and ongoing omnichannel optimization, customer service breakdowns are commonplace and it can be extremely frustrating for customers to have to repeat the nature of a support problem with a contact center associate.
 Or when it’s clear to a customer that the associate doesn’t know much about her, her preferred channels, or the channels she most recently visited.
-In order to create seamless omnichannel experiences for customers, it is important to first understand the channels customers most utilize.
+In order to create seamless customer engagement, it is important to first understand the channels customers most utilize.

 In this article, we'll explore the importance of data mapping within and across channels to transform a traditional multi channel call center into a fully optimized omnichannel contact center.
 With better understanding of the full customer journey, you can provide more seamless experiences across all touchpoints, which improves customer experiences and operational KPIs.

 Want Actionable 360-Degree Customer Views?
 Start with these omnichannel contact center best practices